System-Nebula/daddai/discord-bot/README.md

 - Check LMStudio is running

 ### Conversation not working
-- Check `discord-bot/data/conversations/` directory exists
-- Verify file permissions
+- Verify Neo4j is running and accessible
+- Check RAG server is running (conversations are stored via RAG server)
+- Check bot logs for Neo4j connection errors

 ## Advanced Configuration